Fighting Childhood Hunger One Pea at a Time

 ‘’I started to make cowpea porridge for children in my community.
 It helps them grow healthy and strong.
 I swap my recipes with members of my farmers club and run cooking demonstrations in my village so that we can all benefit,” she explains.

-Benefits are threefold in helping tackle the ‘triple burden’ of malnutrition – undernutrition, overweight and obesity – a growing problem in Zambia with obesity rates as high as 23 percent for women and girls.
+Benefits are threefold in helping tackle the ‘triple burden’ of malnutrition – undernutrition, overweight and obesity – a growing problem in Zambia with obesity rates as high as 23% for women and girls.

 “I’ve not only seen the health of my children improve, but the health of my community.
 Our children are strong now, and people are eating my products made from pulses instead of only consuming corn or buying unhealthy processed food in the shops,’’ says Emeldah.

-This story originally appeared on WFP’s Stories and was written by Sophie Smeulders.
+This story originally appeared on WFP’s Stories on February 10, 2021 and was written by Sophie Smeulders.
 The U.N.
 World Food Programme’s work with small-scale farmers in Zambia is supported by Germany, Sweden, Switzerland, and Green Climate Fund.